 During his 11 years in office, the Georgian people felt increasingly at the mercy of poverty, corruption and crime.
 He was ousted in November 2003 following mass demonstrations over the conduct of parliamentary elections.

 Once a relatively affluent part of the USSR, with independence Georgia lost the cheap energy to which it had access in the Soviet period.
 As relations between Georgia and Russia deteriorated, Moscow did not flinch from tightening the economic screws, and the rupturing of trading ties caused the Georgian economy to nose-dive.

 Georgia was initially heavily dependent on Russia for its energy supply.
 Like other Soviet states, it was badly affected when the price of gas supplied by the Russian gas giant Gazprom rose sharply in 2006.
 Since then, it has succeeded in diversifying the sources of its energy supplies, and now receives most of its gas from Azerbaijan.

 Since independence, the people of Georgia have endured periods of civil war and unrest as well as violence related to the independence aspirations of the breakaway regions of Abkhazia and South Ossetia.

-Both regions had close ties with Russia, whose troops had operated there since the early 1990s, and in 2008 Moscow formally recognised the two territories as independent states, following an armed conflict between the Georgian military and Russian-backed rebels in South Ossetia.
+Both regions had close ties with Russia, whose troops had operated there since the early 1990s.
+In 2008 Moscow formally recognised the two territories as independent states, following an armed conflict between Georgia and Russia that grew out of clashes between Georgia and Russian-backed rebels in South Ossetia.

 Russia has effectively controlled the two breakaway regions since then, and both are heavily dependent on Russian aid.